bgachara/bgachara.github.io/posts/rust_ref.md

 ### Iteration

-- any type that implements the Iterator trait gives us a plethora of methods that allow us to operate on collections without having to use a *for* loop.
+- Any type that implements the Iterator trait gives us a plethora of methods that allow us to operate on collections without having to use a *for* loop.
-- we can create an iterator with the iter() method and then proceed through the collection with next()
+- We can create an iterator with the iter() method and then proceed through the collection with next()

 ```rust